-The SEC is staffed by two permanent staff in the roles of Senior Grants Officer and Office Manager.
+The SEC is staffed by two permanent staff in the roles of Grants Manager and Operations and Support Manager.
 Two Seasonal staff are employed annually to assist with the processing of grants.
 The company secretary acts in a management support capacity to the SEC staff and also acts as the liaison to the Department of Education on behalf of the SEC board.
 The SEC team is supported by a number of contracted professional service providers.

-The HR working group met three times in 2022/23.
+The HR working group met twice in 2023/24.
 The working group focus on staff development and facilitate structured communications between staff and the SEC board.